 The newer edition has more to it with the pull-out map, improved “Travel with Kids”-section and updated detailed recommendations which are great.
 That being said, the 2015 edition still wins the other books by a fair share.

-A Local’s Travel Planning Tip for Finland Visitor
+An Additional Travel Planning Tip for a Finland Visitor

 The Best Finland Guide Book for the Armchair Traveler